Sasso0101/CacheMeIfYouCan/README.md

 ## Instructions
 A C++ compiler supporting C++17 or later is required to build the project.
-The project can be built using the provided `Makefile` by running `make` in the project directory.
+The project can be built by running `make` in the project directory.
 The `make` targets are listed in the table below.

 ## Datasets
 | Make target | Dataset           | `\|V\|` | `\|E\|` | Notes          | Source    |